edsonv/Platzipalooza/README.md

 # Platzipalooza
-Simple project from Platzi using Foundation framework
+Simple project from: frontend development with Bootstrap and Foundation course from Platzi This project uses Foundation.